pipelines-lol/pipelines/README.md

 1. **Get Pipelines**: Retrieve a list of pipelines.

-2. **Get Pipelines By Company**: Fetch pipelines associated with a specific company.
+2. **Get Pipelines By Company**: Fetch pipelines & users associated with a specific company.

 3. **Get Random Pipelines**: Get a random set of pipelines.

-4. **Remove Experience on LinkedIn**: Remove existing experience entries on LinkedIn profiles.
+4. **Remove Experience on LinkedIn**: Remove existing experience entries on pipelines' LinkedIn profiles.

-5. **Add LinkedIn Experience**: Add new experience entries to LinkedIn profiles.
+5. **Add LinkedIn Experience**: Add new experience entries to pipelines' Linkedin profiles.

-6. **Get Profiles**: Retrieve a list of LinkedIn profiles.
+6. **Get Profiles**: Retrieve a list of user profiles and their LinkedIn companies & potential experience from pipelines.lol.

-7. **Delete Profiles**: Remove LinkedIn profiles from the system.
+7. **Delete Profiles**: Remove user profiles and their LinkedIn profiles from the pipeilnes.lol.

-8. **Update Profiles**: Modify existing LinkedIn profiles.
+8. **Update Profiles**: Modify existing user profiles.

 ## Technologies Used